JohnAlexCO/garter/README.md

 Garter is planned to be a vaguely "Pythonic" language in look and feel, and is heavily inspired by BASIC, Netwide Assembler, and C89/C99.
 It compiles to x86 Assembly _(additional targets only planned in the future)_ and will include support for macros, object-based programming, direct access to syscalls, and is built on what I believe to be the minimum amount of abstraction necessary to still allow it to be free of unnecessary boiler-plating and remain very easy to read.

+For comparisons between Garter (as its planned) and other popular programming languages, see [Language Comparisons](./info/comparisons.md)

 ## HIATUS UPDATE #3:

 Most of the language's implementation documentation is complete, so I'll be uploading that relatively soon.
 I'm going to be recording and uploading devlogs on [YouTube](https://youtube.com/@garterlang) explaining the self-hosting process and implementation details of the language, building the standard library, and on installing and using Garter.